 Accessory decoders can have their Configuration variables changed in the same method as locomotive decoders using the Configuration Variable Access Instruction - Long Form instruction defined above.
-For the purpose of this instruction, the accessory decoders’ address is expanded to two bytes in the following method.
 If operations-mode acknowledgement is enabled, the receipt of an Accessory Decoder Configuration Variable Access instruction must be acknowledged in the same manner as the Configuration Variable Access Instruction – Long Form.

-Basic Accessory Decoder Packet address for operations mode programming

-10AAAAAA 0 1AAACDDD

-Where DDD is used to indicate the output whose CVs are being modified and C=1.

-If CDDD= 0000 then the CVs refer to the entire decoder.
-The resulting packet would be

-{preamble} 10AAAAAA 0 1AAACDDD 0 (1110CCVV 0 VVVVVVVV 0 DDDDDDDD) 0 EEEEEEEE 1

 Accessory Decoder Address (Configuration Variable Access Instruction) Error Byte

+The decoder can only be addressed for configuration on the addresses for which it is programmed to react to commands.
+It is permissible to configure all outputs via one address.

+Basic Accessory Decoder Operations Mode Programming

+{preamble} 10A7A6A5A4A3A2 0 1Ā10Ā9Ā81A1A00 0 …

+New programming devices must by default set bit 3 of the second byte to 1.
+Prior versions of this standard allowed bit 3 of the second byte to be 0 in order to support decoders with four consecutive addresses.
+Programming devices may provide a user option for backwards compatibility with older decoders that support this prior convention.

+{preamble} 10AAAAAA 0 1AAA1AA0 0 (1110CCVV 0 VVVVVVVV 0 DDDDDDDD) 0 EEEEEEEE 1

-Extended Decoder Control Packet address for operations mode programming
+Extended Accessory Decoder Control Operations Mode Programming

-10AAAAAA 0 0AAA0AA1
+{preamble} 10A7A6A5A4A3A2 0 1Ā10Ā9Ā80A1A01 0 …

-Please note that the use of 0 in bit 3 of byte 2 is to ensure that this packet cannot be confused with the legacy accessory-programming packets.
-The resulting packet would be:
+Please note that the use of 0 in bit 3 of the second byte is to ensure that this packet cannot be confused with the legacy accessory-programming packets.
+The resulting packet is:

 {preamble} 10AAAAAA 0 0AAA0AA1 0 (1110CCVV 0 VVVVVVVV 0 DDDDDDDD) 0 EEEEEEEE 1

-Signal Decoder Address (Configuration Variable Access Instruction) Error Byte
+NOP Command for Basic and Extended Accessory Decoders

+The format for the NOP command is:

+{preamble} 0 10AAAAAA 0 0AAA1AAT 0 EEEEEEEE 1

+T = 0: Basic accessory decoder

+T = 1: Extended accessory decoder

+The NOP command enables Bi-Directional capable accessory decoders to send a service request (SRQ) to the command station without changing the current status This command is recognized as invalid by all non-Bi-Directional capable basic and extended accessory decoders and is therefore ignored.

+For more information, see S-9.3.2.

 Operations Mode Acknowledgment